 Discuss the effect of temperature on resistivity

 In metals, the total number of free electrons is fixed.
-As the temperature increases, the amplitude of vibration of the atom increases.
+As the temperature increases, the amplitude of the vibration of the atom increases.
 The collisions of electrons with these atoms become more frequent.
 The relaxation time T decreases, hence the resistivity increases.

 In semiconductors, the relaxation time T does not change with temperature but the number density of free electrons increases exponentially with the increase in temperature.
 Hence the conductivity increases but resistivity decreases.